OWASP/owasp-mastg/weaknesses/MASVS-STORAGE/1-secure-data-storage/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-frida/test.md

 ## Steps

-1. Make sure you have Frida installed.
+1. Make sure you have [Frida](/MASTG/tools/generic/MASTG-TOOL-0031). installed.
 2. Install the app.
-3. Execute a `run.sh` to spawn an app with Frida and log all interactions with files.
+3. Execute a script to spawn the app with Frida and log all interactions with files.
-4. Navigate to the screen of the mobile app that you want to analyse.
+4. Navigate to the screen of the app that you want to analyse.
 5. Close the app to stop Frida.

 The Frida script should log all file interactions by hooking into the relevant APIs such as `getExternalStorageDirectory`, `getExternalStoragePublicDirectory`, `getExternalFilesDir` or  `FileOutPutStream`.
 You could also use `open` as a catch-all for file interactions.
 However, this won't catch all file interactions, such as those that use the `MediaStore` API and should be done with additional filtering as it can generate a lot of noise.